seansovine/numerical_projects_2/README.md

 To work around this for the purpose of demonstration, we will start past 0 and use the values produced by GSL as initial conditions for the ODE.

+## Second project - power method with Eigen

+This is a small example demonstrating the use of the Eigen matrix libary.
+It perturbs a 3 x 3 diagonal matrix with unequal entries by a small random matrix, then uses the power method to compute the perturbed first eigenvector and prints out the results.

 ## Preliminary steps

 Project infrastructure: